nuxt/typescript/docs/guide/setup.md

 # Setup

-Nuxt TypeScript Support mainly commes through a Nuxt module, **@nuxt/typescript-build**.
+Nuxt TypeScript Support mainly comes through a Nuxt module, **@nuxt/typescript-build**.

 Here are the guidelines to install & configure it.